perforce/p4prometheus/INSTALL.md

 On monitoring server, install:
   - grafana
-  - prometheus
+  - prometheus (configured to store data for 15 days)
-  - victoria metrics (optional but recommended due to performance and more efficient data storage)
+  - victoria metrics (recommended due to performance and more efficient data storage - can store data for 6 months or as long as required)
   - node_exporter
   - alertmanager (optional)